Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Introduction

-In the statistics literature of variable selection, Fan and Li \cite{fan2001variable} advocated for classes of penalty functions with three desired properties: \textbf{unbiasedness, sparsity} and \textbf{continuity}.
-To help identify such a penalty function denoted by $\rho(\cdot)$, Fan and Lv \cite{transformed-l1} proposed the following condition for characterizing unbiasedness and sparsity promoting properties. \begin{cond} The penalty function $ \rho(\cdot) $ satisfies: \begin{enumerate} \item[(i)] $\rho(t)$ is increasing and concave in $t \in [0,\infty)$; \item[(ii)] $\rho'(t)$ is continuous with $\rho'(0+) \in(0, \infty)$; \item[(iii)] if $\rho(t)$ depends on a positive parameter $\lambda$, then $\rho'(t;\lambda)$ is increasing in $\lambda \in(0, \infty)$ and $\rho'(0+)$ is independent of $\lambda$. \end{enumerate} \end{cond} It follows that $\rho'(t)$ is positive and decreasing, and $\rho'(0+)$ is the upper bound of $\rho'(t)$.
-It is shown in \cite{fan2001variable} that penalties satisfying CONDITION 1 and $\lim_{t \to \infty} \rho^{'}(t) = 0 $ enjoy both unbiasedness and sparsity.
-Though continuity does not generally hold for this class of penalty functions, a special one parameter family of functions, the so called \textbf{transformed $l_1$ functions (TL1) $\rho_a(x)$}, where
+The $l_p$ penalty functions are however known to bias towards large peaks.
+In the statistics literature of variable selection, Fan and Li \cite{fan2001variable} advocated for classes of penalty functions with three desired properties: {\it unbiasedness, sparsity} and {\it continuity}.
+To help identify such a penalty function denoted by $\rho(\cdot)$, Fan and Lv \cite{transformed-l1} proposed the following condition for characterizing unbiasedness and sparsity promoting properties. \begin{cond} The penalty function $ \rho(\cdot) $ satisfies: \begin{enumerate} \item[(i)] $\rho(t)$ is increasing and concave in $t \in [0,\infty)$, \item[(ii)] $\rho'(t)$ is continuous with $\rho'(0+) \in(0, \infty)$. \end{enumerate} \end{cond} It follows that $\rho'(t)$ is positive and decreasing, and $\rho'(0+)$ is the upper bound of $\rho'(t)$.
+The penalties satisfying Condition 1 and $\lim_{t \to \infty} \rho^{'}(t) = 0 $ enjoy both unbiasedness and sparsity \cite{transformed-l1}.
+Though continuity does not generally hold for this class of penalty functions, a special one parameter family of Lipschitz continuous functions, the so called transformed $l_1$ functions \cite{original TL1}, satisfy all three desired properties above \cite{transformed-l1}.

-with $ a \in (0,+\infty)$, satisfies all three desired properties \cite{fan2001variable}.
-We shall study the minimization of TL1 functions for CS problems, in terms of theory, algorithms and computation.
-We proposed the algorithms of TL1 via DC approximation \cite{DCA:le2015} and implemented numerical tests based on two classes of coherent random sensing matrices.
-Same as $L_{1/2}$ regularization \cite{xian-half,xian-half-cao2013fast-image}, there also exists thresholding algorithm for TL1, which is studied in the companion paper \cite{TL1 threshold}.
+In this paper, we show that {\bf minimizing the non-convex \textbf{transformed $l_1$ functions} (TL1) by the difference of convex (DC) function algorithm provides a robust CS solution insensitive to the conditioning of $A$.
+Since verifying the incoherence condition like RIP or null space property \cite{CDD_09} on a specific matrix is NP hard, such robustness is a significant attribute of an algorithm}.
+Let us consider TL1 function of the form \cite{transformed-l1}: \be \rho_a(t) = \dfrac{(a+1)|t|}{a+|t|}, \ \ \;\; \forall t \in \Re, \ee with parameter $a \in (0,+\infty)$, see \cite{original TL1,DCA:le2013sparse} for alternative forms and the $l_0$ approximation property \cite{DCA:le2013sparse}.
+Another nice property of TL1 is that the TL1 proximal operator has closed form analytical solutions for all values of parameter $a$.
+Fast TL1 iterative theresholding algorithms have been devised and studied for both sparse vector and low rank matrix recovery problems lately \cite{TL1 threshold,TS1}.